The following information serves as a guide. For an accurate or updated source of information kindly refer to DIER or Malta Enterprise.

 - Part timers entitled to one day’s salary per week, equivalent to €200 per month

-Instructions to set up the COVID Wage Supplement
+Instructions to set up the COVID Wage Supplement (CWS)

-- Go to Payroll page
+- Go to the Payroll section

 - Enable the toggle "Grant COVID Wage Supplement" and fill out the relevant information